sbennell/BennellIT.com.au/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Bennell IT - Providing expert IT solutions for businesses" image : "images/banner-it-services.webp" content : "Bennell IT provides exceptional IT services, from computer repairs to web and email hosting and GPS tracking for your vehicles."
+  title : "Bennell IT - Providing expert IT solutions for your IT needs" image : "images/banner-art.svg" content : "Bennell IT provides exceptional IT services, from computer repairs to web and email hosting and GPS tracking for your vehicles."
   button:
     enable : true